+What is term life insurance?
 This type of life insurance provides protection over a specific time frame, ranging from one to over 10 years.
 Death benefits are paid to survivors if the insured’s death occurs within the policy period.
-If you outlive the term period, your coverage ends and you’ll get nothing back.
+If you outlive the term period, your coverage ends, and you’ll get nothing back.

-Being a pure form of insurance, term insurance has no savings component, making it the least expensive insurance type.
+As a pure form of insurance, term insurance has no savings component, making it the least expensive type.
 Term life insurance in the Philippines is ideal for low-income earners who cannot afford whole life insurance but want maximized protection at a minimal cost.

 Unlike term insurance, whole life insurance provides protection for your entire life or until you’re 100.
-Besides death benefits, it also has a savings component in the form of cash values and dividends.
-You can enjoy this savings component while you’re still alive to fund your retirement or your child’s college education.
+When you get whole life insurance in the Philippines, your beneficiaries won’t just receive the death benefits—you can enjoy the savings component in cash values and dividends as well.
+You can benefit from the savings component while you’re still alive to fund your retirement or your child’s college education.

-Unlike the other health insurance types, this one is a little bit more special.
-Similar to an e-voucher, a prepaid health card allows you to have a one-time visit to selected medical facilities and avail of certain treatments depending on your card.
+Unlike other health insurance types, this one is a little more special.
+Similar to an e-voucher, a prepaid health card allows you to avail of a one-time visit to selected medical facilities and specific treatments depending on your card.

 In general, three types of prepaid cards come with any of the following coverage: